 a.
 We are not a lender and do not make loans or credit decisions in connection with loans.
-Instead, we offer a software platform, and refer a Business directly to a lender, Merchant Cash Advance provider or other provider of financial products for businesses, or we may refer a Business to a third-party partner who then may refer the Business to a lender, Merchant Cash Advance provider or other provider of financial products for businesses (the “Service”).
-We may share Business application information with more than one approved provider and/or approved third-party partner.
-Businesses who are not matched with a provider may be directed to a third-party website, which advertises third-party products and services (for additional information, see the section concerning Third-Party Websites, below).
+Instead, we offer a software platform and refer a business directly to a lender, Merchant Cash Advance provider, or other provider of financial products for businesses, or we may refer a business to a third-party partner who then may refer the business to a lender, Merchant Cash Advance provider, or other provider of financial products for businesses (“Service”).
+We may share business application information with more than one approved provider and/or approved third-party partner.
+Businesses who are not matched with a provider may be directed to a third-party website that advertises third-party products and services (for additional information, see the section concerning Third-Party Websites below).

 b.
-We do not guarantee that we will match you with a lender, Merchant Cash Advance provider or other provider of financial products for businesses, or that your Application will be approved.
-Likewise, we do not guarantee the amount of funds that may be extended to you if a lender, Merchant Cash Advance provider or other provider of financial products for businesses provider approves your application.
+We do not guarantee that we will match you with a lender, Merchant Cash Advance provider, or other provider of financial products for businesses or that your Application will be approved.
+Likewise, we do not guarantee the amount of funds that may be extended to you if a lender, Merchant Cash Advance provider, or other provider of financial products for businesses approves your application.

 c.
-We are not a party to any contract made between you and lender, Merchant Cash Advance provider or other provider of financial products for businesses for loans or advances.
+We are not a party to any contract made between you and any lender, Merchant Cash Advance provider, or other provider of financial products for businesses for loans or advances.
 All rights and obligations under the terms of the contract for a loan or advance are solely between you and the lender or provider.
-We do not warrant, endorse, guarantee or assume responsibility for any lender or provider, or any product or service offered by a lender or provider.
-You should use your own judgment in deciding which available product, terms or lender best suits your needs and financial means.
+We do not warrant, endorse, guarantee, or assume responsibility for any lender or provider or any product or service offered by a lender or provider.
+You should use your own judgment in deciding which available product, terms, or lender best suits your needs and financial means.

 d.
-In order to use the Service, you must complete and submit an application (the “Application”).
-A completed Application includes your personal information, such as full name, address, telephone number, email address, social security number, driver’s license number, employer information and banking information.
+In order to use the Service, you must complete and submit an application (“Application”).
+A completed Application includes your personal information, such as full name, address, telephone number, email address, Social Security number, driver’s license number, employer information, and banking information.
 By using the Service, you authorize us to transmit your Application to one or more lenders and/or third-party partners.
-In addition, you authorize our lenders and/or third-party partners to verify your Application information, including by performing a credit check.
+In addition, you authorize lenders and/or third-party partners to verify your Application information, including by performing a credit check.
 Lenders and/or third-party partners to whom we have provided your Application information as part of the Service may store your Application information indefinitely, whether or not you are qualified for a loan or Merchant Cash Advance.
-We do not have control over your Application information stored by our lenders and/or third-party partners, and therefore we assume no liability or responsibility for any unauthorized access to, or use of, your Application information stored by our lenders and third-party partners.
+We do not have control over your Application information stored by lenders and/or third-party partners; therefore, we assume no liability or responsibility for any unauthorized access to or use of your Application information stored by lenders and third-party partners.

 We may obtain information about you from third parties, including credit reports, public records, and demographic information.

 A cookie is a piece of data stored on the user’s hard drive containing information about the user.
-Usage of a cookie is in no way linked to any PII while on our site.
-If a user rejects the cookie, they may still use our site; however, without cookies the user may not have access to certain features on our site.
-Cookies can also enable us to track and target the interests of our users to enhance the experience on our site.
-All cookies served on the domain, both session and persistent, are tied to the PII you provide.
+Usage of a cookie is in no way linked to any PII while on our Site(s).
+If a user rejects the cookie, they may still use our Site(s); however, without cookies the user may not have access to certain features on our Site(s).
+Cookies can also enable us to track and target the interests of our users to enhance the experience on our Site(s).
+All cookies stored on the domain, both session and persistent, are tied to the PII you provide.

-Google Analytics — The Company may collect information about your computer, including your IP address, operating system and browser type, for system administration and in order to create reports.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
+Google Analytics: The Company may collect information about your computer, including your IP address, operating system, and browser type, for system administration and to create reports.
+This is statistical data about our users’ browsing actions and patterns and does not identify any individual.
 Google Analytics is a web analytics tool that helps website owners understand how visitors engage with their website.
 Google Analytics customers can view a variety of reports about how visitors interact with their website so that they can improve it.
-Like many services, Google Analytics uses first-party cookies to track visitor interactions as in our case, where they are used to collect information about how visitors use the Site.
-We then use the information to compile reports and to help us improve the Site.
+Like many services, Google Analytics uses first-party cookies to track visitor interactions as in our case, where they are used to collect information about how visitors use the Site(s).
+We then use the information to compile reports and help us improve the Site(s).
 Cookies contain information that is transferred to your computer’s hard drive.
-These cookies are used to store information, such as the time that the current visit occurred, whether the visitor has been to the site before and what site referred the visitor to the web page.
+These cookies are used to store information, such as the time that the current visit occurred, whether the visitor has been to the site before, and what site referred the visitor to the web page.